aarowz/calendar/README.md

 ## 1) How to Run Our Program

-Launch `CalendarApp.java` using this command:
+In Intellij, go to `Run -> Edit Configurations -> Applications -> CalendarApp`.
+Next, go to program arguments an type:

 ```
-java CalendarApp --mode interactive
+--mode interactive
 ```

+Finally, click on `apply` and then `ok`.
 This should start the program in **interactive mode** (basically we're saying that the user can apply calendar commands directly).

 To run the program in **headless mode**, supply a path to a `.txt` file containing commands:

 ```
-java CalendarApp --mode headless path/to/commands.txt
+--mode headless absolute/path/to/commands.txt
 ```

 > Notes: